-Piano Spheres Announces the Leonard Stein Artist Residency and Their Newest Core Artist Aron Kallay
+Piano Spheres announces the Leonard Stein Artist Residency and our newest Core Artist Aron Kallay

 Piano Spheres is pleased to announce the appointment of pianist William Chapman Nyaho as its first resident artist for the organization’s newly formed Leonard Stein Artist Residency for historically underrepresented groups beginning the 2022/23 season.
 The Stein Residencyis a new performance and project-based program dedicated to locating, supporting and presenting pianists from historically underrepresented groups who specialize in the performance of contemporary classical piano music.
 Dr. Nyaho will perform a solo recital on the organization’s Core Artist series in 2023, and will also participate in several educational projects that will shine a light on his life’s work of researching, performing, and teaching the music of the African Diaspora.

 Piano Spheres is also pleased to announce the appointment of pianist Aron Kallay as its newest Core Artist.
 Kallay joins founding pianists Gloria Cheng, Susan Svrček, Vicki Ray and Mark Robson, along with the piano duo HOCKET (Sarah Gibson and Thomas Kotcheff) as the organization’s Core Artists, performing concerts at Zipper Concert Hall, and mentoring young pianists through its Emerging Artists program.
 Kallay will present his first Core Artist recital as part of the 2022/23 season, and will also perform a movement of Frederic Rzewski’s 2021 Piano Spheres commission “Suite” on April 16th, 2022 as part of the organization’s upcoming tribute to the late pianist/composer.